 Remove any additional bubbles at this stage, either by blowing air (by mouth) or degassing the polydimethylsiloxane-filled molds/dishes again at -0.8 bar vacuum for 30 min.

-Leave the molds/dishes in an 80 °C oven on a leveling table for a minimum of 2 h and a maximum of 24 h.
+Leave the molds/dishes in an 80 °C oven on a leveling table for 2 h.

 Carefully remove the molds/dishes from the oven and let them cool down to room temperature.
 Gently peel out the cured polydimethylsiloxane after carefully cutting the edges with a blade (Figure 1C).